Muaykillz/AI-Powered-Contract-Intelligence-System/Readme.md

 This project is part of the exciting [Global AI Week AI Hackathon event](https://www.upstage.ai/global-ai-week-ai-hackathon), where innovative AI solutions are developed to address real-world challenges.
 Our team is proud to participate in this global competition, showcasing our skills and creativity in the field of artificial intelligence.

+## Project Overview

+The AI-Powered Contract Management Application is designed to streamline the process of managing contracts using advanced AI technologies.
+The application provides functionalities such as contract upload, summarization, and interactive chat to assist users in understanding and managing their contracts efficiently.

 ## Installation

 1. Clone the repository: